Let's Help Organ Transplantation Recipients Lead Longer, Healthier Lives.

 Chief, Section of Reconstructive Transplantation, David Geffen School of Medicine at UCLA

 Dr. Kodi Azari's composite-tissue transplants give patients functional limbs.
-His surgical team completed the first double hand transplantation and the first arm transplantation performed in the United States.
+His surgical team completed the first double hand organ transplantation and the first arm organ transplantation performed in the United States.

 Director, UCLA Immunogenetics Center